MartinSWDev/lug-lite/README.md

 This step helps work out the distance that your plane is flying by requesting data from an API

-2. Enter luggage weight and details
+2. Enter luggage weight

 This calculates the fuel use and CO₂ emissions of that weight.

 3. Answer reduction questions about luggage

-Helpful suggestions of recommended amounts and reduction questions encourage you to travel lite / with less.
+What types of items and how many items are you carrying.

 4. Suggestions

-Lug Lite will give suggestions about where luggage can be reduced
+Lug Lite will give helpful suggestions of recommended amounts and reduction questions encourage you to travel lite / with less.

 5. Update

-Update your luggage weight in the app and Lug Lite will tell you how much carb emssions you have saved
+Update your luggage weight in the app and Lug Lite will tell you how much carbon emissions you have saved

 ### Behind the scenes
 - The entered flight data makes a request to an API for distance and emissions data for the flight